Japan declares nationwide state of emergency amid coronavirus spread | The Japan Times

 With Japan seeing a rising number of infected cases in recent weeks, especially in Tokyo, the government is now apparently finding that efforts to contain the virus need to be on a nationwide level.

-The move is also believed to prevent a mass of people from traveling during the Golden Week holiday season from late this month to May 6, which is designated as the last day of the current state of emergency.
+The move is also aimed at preventing a mass of people from traveling during the Golden Week holiday season from late this month to May 6, which is designated as the last day of the current state of emergency.

 The government had been considering widening the state of emergency that was covering Tokyo, Osaka and five prefectures, to Kyoto, Aichi and Hokkaido.